 - Usually, calling Member Services is the first step.
 If there is anything else you need to do, Member Services will let you know.
 Contact Member Services at 1-888-477-4663, TTY 711, 8:00 am-8:00 pm, 7 days a week October 1 to March 31.
 On weekends and certain holidays from April 1 to September 30, your call may be handled by our automated phone system. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
-If you put your complaint in writing, we will respond to your complaint in writing. - Nascentia Health Plus accepts grievances orally or in writing, on condition that it is submitted to the plan no later than 60 days from the date of the occurrence.
-After receipt of the grievance, we will review the problem or concern, and in some cases, may request additional information to aid in the review of the grievance. - We must address your complaint or grievance as fast as your health requires, but no later than 30 days after receiving it.
+If you put your complaint in writing, we will respond to your complaint in writing. - We must address your complaint or grievance as fast as your health requires, but no later than 30 days after receiving it.
 If needed, you may file an expedited or fast complaint; this means that we will give you an answer within 24 hours.
-There are certain circumstances when you may file a fast complaint, for example: - If our plan extends the time frames for an organizational or coverage determination (decision) or a reconsideration/redetermination (appeal) - An objection to an organizational/coverage determination (decision) or reconsideration/redetermination (appeal decision) - If our plan denies your request of an expedited (fast) organizational or coverage decision - If you object to an expedited (fast) redetermination or reconsideration (Appeal decision) - Our plan may extend the timeframe to make a decision by up to 14 additional days if you ask us for the extension, or if we justify the need for any additional information and that the delay is in your best interest. - If the plan decided to deny your grievance or complaint in part or in whole, our written decision notice will explain the reason(s) why and we will provide other resolution options available to you - Whether you call or write, you should contact Member Services right away.
+There are certain circumstances when you may file a fast complaint, for example: - o If our plan extends the time frames for an organizational or coverage determination (decision) or a reconsideration/redetermination (appeal) - An objection to an organizational/coverage determination (decision) or reconsideration/redetermination (appeal decision) - o If our plan denies your request of an expedited (fast) organizational or coverage decision - If you object to an expedited (fast) redetermination or reconsideration (Appeal decision) - Our plan may extend the timeframe to make a decision by up to 14 additional days if you ask us for the extension, or if we justify the need for any additional information and that the delay is in your best interest. - If the plan decided to deny your grievance or complaint in part or in whole, our written decision notice will explain the reason(s) why and we will provide other resolution options available to you. - Whether you call or write, you should contact Member Services right away.
 The complaint must be made within 60 calendar days after you had the problem you want to complain about. - If you are making a complaint because we denied your request for a "fast coverage decision" or a "fast appeal," we will automatically give you a "fast" complaint.
 If you have a "fast" complaint, it means we will give you an answer within 24 hours.